Find out our expectations for your firm when implementing Strong Customer Authentication (SCA), including in e-commerce and online banking.

-From 14 September 2019, new rules apply that affect the way banks or other payment services providers check that the person requesting access to their account or trying to make a payment is the person permitted to make a payment and validate specific payment instructions.
-We have agreed to give firms extra time to implement these rules in some circumstances.
-We explain our expectations.
+Since 14 September 2019, rules have applied that affect the way banks and other payment services providers check that the person requesting access to an account or trying to make a payment is permitted to do so.

-These rules are set in the Payment Services Regulations 2017 (PSRs) and related EU standards.
-Unless an exemption applies, they apply when a payer:
+These rules are set in the Payment Services Regulations 2017 (PSRs) and the related technical standards.
+They apply when a payer:

 - initiates an electronic payment transaction

 - carries out any action remotely that may imply a risk of payment fraud, unless an exemption applies

 We expect firms to develop SCA solutions that work for all groups of consumers.

 This means that you may need to provide several different methods of authentication for your customers.
 This includes methods that don’t rely on mobile phones, to cater for consumers who don’t have, or don’t want to use, a mobile phone.

 Where these are not in place, or if you're facing difficulties, we expect you to discuss this with us as a priority.

 Use of certificates